jhirth/jhirth.github.io/_posts/2017-02-10-how-to-add-margins-only-between-elements.md

 }
 ```

-## Beware of invisible elements
+## Beware of hidden elements

-This may come as a surprise, but `<script>` and `<style>` tags count as children.
-They are regular elements in the DOM which can be selected and styled like any other element.
+This may come as a surprise, but `script` and `style` elements count as children.
+They are regular DOM elements which can be selected and styled like any other element.
+They merely got their `display` property set to `none` by the default stylesheet.

 So, if there is some script at the very top of some container, that script element will be the first child, which means that whatever block which follows will have a top margin.

 If you can't explain where some margin is coming from, check if the DOM does indeed look as you assumed.